CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-01.md

 ## Review

-In this lab, you learnt how to configure threat policies and simulate phishing and malware attacks using Microsoft Defender for Office 365.

-## You have successfully completed Lab 1, click on Next to Continue
+In this lab, you:
+- Enabled Microsoft Defender CSPM.
+- Activated App Governance for OAuth app monitoring.
+- Configured Standard and Strict Preset Security Policies.
+- Applied multi-layered email protection for targeted recipients.

+You have successfully completed the lab and established a strong baseline of threat protection in Microsoft Defender for Office 365.